heber-silva/CKA-Obsidian-Vault/Workloads/Pod.md

 _Pods_ are the smallest deployable units of computing that you can create and manage in Kubernetes.

-A _Pod_ (as in a pod of whales or pea pod) is a group of one or more [Container](Container.md)s, with shared storage and network resources, and a specification for how to run the containers.
+A _Pod_ (as in a pod of whales or pea pod) is a group of one or more [Container](../Container/Container.md)s, with shared storage and network resources, and a specification for how to run the containers.
 A Pod's contents are always co-located and co-scheduled, and run in a shared context.
 A Pod models an application-specific "logical host": it contains one or more application containers which are relatively tightly coupled.
 In non-cloud contexts, applications executed on the same physical or virtual machine are analogous to cloud applications executed on the same logical host.

-As well as application containers, a Pod can contain [Init Container](init%20container.md)s that run during Pod startup.
-You can also inject [Ephemeral Container](Ephemeral%20Container.md)s for debugging a running Pod.
+As well as application containers, a Pod can contain [Init Container](Pods/Init%20Container.md)s that run during Pod startup.
+You can also inject [Ephemeral Container](Pods/Ephemeral%20Container.md)s for debugging a running Pod.

 ---
 Kubernetes provides several built-in workload resources:

-- [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) (replacing the legacy resource [ReplicationController](https://kubernetes.io/docs/reference/glossary/?all=true#term-replication-controller)).
+- [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) (replacing the legacy resource [](https://kubernetes.io/docs/reference/glossary/?all=true#term-replication-controller)).
 Deployment is a good fit for managing a stateless application workload on your cluster, where any Pod in the Deployment is interchangeable and can be replaced if needed.
 - [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) lets you run one or more related Pods that do track state somehow.
 For example, if your workload records data persistently, you can run a StatefulSet that matches each Pod with a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 Your code, running in the Pods for that StatefulSet, can replicate data to other Pods in the same StatefulSet to improve overall resilience.
 - [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) defines Pods that provide facilities that are local to nodes.
 Every time you add a node to your cluster that matches the specification in a DaemonSet, the control plane schedules a Pod for that DaemonSet onto the new node.
 Each pod in a DaemonSet performs a job similar to a system daemon on a classic Unix / POSIX server.
-A DaemonSet might be fundamental to the operation of your cluster, such as a plugin to run [cluster networking](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-network-model), it might help you to manage the node, or it could provide optional behavior that enhances the container platform you are running.
+A DaemonSet might be fundamental to the operation of your cluster, such as a plugin to run [](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-network-model), it might help you to manage the node, or it could provide optional behavior that enhances the container platform you are running.
 - [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) provide different ways to define tasks that run to completion and then stop.
 You can use a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to define a task that runs to completion, just once.
 You can use a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) to run the same Job multiple times according a schedule.
 ---

 **Note:**
 You need to install a [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) into each node in the cluster so that Pods can run there.

-The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation - the same things that isolate a [Container](Container.md).
+The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation - the same things that isolate a [Container](../Container/Container.md).
 Within a Pod's context, the individual applications may have further sub-isolations applied.

 A Pod is similar to a set of containers with shared namespaces and shared filesystem volumes.